CancerRegistryOfNorway/NORDCAN/nordcan_participant_instructions/README.txt

 ## Instructions

-### Official release 2021-05-25
+### Official release 2023-05-03

 Each participant should define their own datasets according to the manual (nordcan_call_for_data_manual.html) and then compile the statistics by running through the script nordcan.R.

-It is absolutely paramount that participants look at the results they get and the results of the comparison to NORDCAN 9.0 statistics.
+It is absolutely paramount that participants look at the results they get and the results of the comparison to NORDCAN 9.2 statistics.

+### Recommended R-version
+We recommend using R 4.0.3 for running nordcan.R version 9.3_1.3.
+There might be issues if trying to rund on R 4.2.0 or higher version.

 ### Contact info